Lab 8 - Images & Tables

 Completing the Lab

-Using the steps outlined at the end of Lab 7, clone your GitHub repository into your AWS instance and take a screenshot.
+Using the steps outlined at the end of Lab 7, pull your changes into your AWS instance and take a screenshot.
 Your page should look similar to the following output.
 If it does not, go back and complete whatever you've missed.

 Your page should validate using the w3schools html validator & css validator.
 To submit your lab you need to submit the code to your GitHub repo (which you did in already in the lab).
 Additionally, you need to submit a screenshot of it running your server to the assignment folder in eCentennial.